zjjkee/COMP556_Project2/README.md

     - Duplicate Packet Handling: Ignores duplicate packets that have already been processed and acknowledged.
     - File Writing: Writes the received data to a file while maintaining the correct order and structure.

+## Design
+### Protocol

+- UDP Protocol: The User Datagram Protocol (UDP) is used to support unreliable network simulation.
+- Sliding Window Protocol: The Sliding Window Protocol is used to ensure reliable packet transmission, maximize network's bandwidth utilization, and avoid network congestion.

+### Packet Format
+- sequence_number(int): the sequence number of the packet
+- is_last_packet(bool): true if the packet is the last packet of the file
+- checksum(int): to detect data corruption by the receiver
+- data_length(int): the data length of the packet
+- data(char[]): the data of the packet, with maximum 1481 bytes (1500 bytes (MTU)− 11 bytes(IP header) − 8 bytes (UDP header) = 1481 bytes)

+### Algorithms
+- Sliding Window Method

-## Features
+### Features

-- **Packet Handling**: Each packet has a sequence number, data payload, checksum (CRC32), and a flag indicating whether it is the last packet.
-- **Checksum Verification**: On the receiver side, each packet's integrity is checked using CRC32.
-Corrupted packets are discarded.
+- **Minimized Packet Size Through Packet Format Design**:
+In this design, we optimize packet size by only including essential datagram fields.
+Each packet is limited to a maximum data size of 1481 bytes, so files are often split across multiple packets.
+To ensure the receiver can identify the last packet and reassemble the file, we use a boolean field called `is_last_packet`.
+This simplifies the packet structure and reduces overhead.

+  Other necessary fields include:
+  - `sequence_number`: For ensuring reliable transmission and correct packet ordering.
+  - `checksum`: To detect data corruption during transmission.
+  - `data_length`: To manage any discrepancies in data size between the last packet and other packets, particularly when the last packet is smaller.

+- **Reliable Transmission – Handling Corrupted Packets with Checksum**: On the receiver side, packet integrity is verified using `CRC32`.
+If a packet is found to be corrupted, it is immediately discarded to ensure reliable data transmission.
-- **Timeout and Retransmission**: If an acknowledgment (ACK) is not received within a specified timeout, the sender will retransmit the unacknowledged packets.
+- **Reliable Transmission – Handling Lost or Delayed Packets/Acknowledgments with Timeout and Retransmission**: If an acknowledgment (ACK) is not received within a specified timeout period, the sender will retransmit the unacknowledged packets to ensure reliable delivery.
+This mechanism also handles cases of delayed packets or ACKs.
-- **Sliding Window Protocol**: Allows for multiple packets to be sent before waiting for ACKs, increasing the efficiency of the transmission.

-## Files Included

-- `sendfile.c`: The sender program that reads a file and transmits it using a sliding window protocol.
-- `recvfile.c`: The receiver program that listens for incoming packets, verifies the data, and writes it to a local file named `output`.
-- `Makefile`: A makefile to compile both `sendfile.c` and `recvfile.c`.
+- **Reliable Transmission – Handling Duplicated and Reordered Packets with Sequence Numbers**: The receiver uses sequence numbers to detect duplicate packets, as packets with the same sequence number are considered duplicates.
+Additionally, sequence numbers enable the receiver to correctly reassemble packets in the correct order, even if they arrive out of sequence.
+- **Maximized Network's Bandwidth Utilization by the Sliding Window Protocol**: Unlike the Stop-and-Wait protocol, which pauses to wait for an acknowledgment (ACK) before sending the next packet, we implemented the sliding window protocol.
+This allows the sender to transmit up to `WINDOW_SIZE` packets before needing to receive any ACKs, significantly improving bandwidth utilization and overall network efficiency.

+- **Network Congestion Prevention by the Sliding Window Protocol**: The sliding window protocol helps prevent network congestion by limiting the number of packets the sender can transmit at one time.
+The controlled window size ensures that the sender does not overwhelm the network by sending an unlimited number of packets, promoting efficient data flow and avoiding congestion.

 ## Usage